Political evenings

 Every 2 weeks there is a Political Evening on Thursday evenings.
 During a Political Evening, council and citizen members discuss a variety of topics and decisions are made by the City Council.

-A Political Evening takes place at City Hall, starting at 7:30 p.m. and ending no later than 11 p.m.
+A Political Evening takes place at City Hall, starts at 7:00 or 7:30 pm and ends no later than 11:00 pm.

-Below we explain in more detail the various components of a Political Evening.
+Below we detail the various components of a Political Evening.

-Each Political Evening starts with a session Current Affairs & Questions.
-During this session, council and civic members pose questions about current events to the College of Mayor and Aldermen.
-After the college answers those questions, there is an opportunity for council members to discuss current events with each other as well.
+On the evening that a Political Evening includes a council meeting, the Political Evening starts with a Current Affairs & Questions session.
+During this session, council and civic members get answers to the questions they have asked the College of Mayor and Aldermen beforehand.
+These are usually fairly simple and topical questions.
+Question & Answer has a less formal character than "Written Questions".
+After the college answers those questions, there is an opportunity for council members to discuss current affairs with each other as well.

 This session is open to the public and will take place in the council chamber.
-Interested parties may attend as listeners.
+Interested parties may attend as observers.
+If no questions are submitted in advance, this session will be cancelled.

 A maximum of 45 minutes is normally reserved for each session.
 For simple topics, this can sometimes be shortened to a maximum of 30 minutes and for extensive or complex topics we reserve up to sometimes 90 minutes.